bentomhall/nih-system/homebrewery/world/player-options.md

 At 20th level, your Clockwork Battery can preserve your life even when you take fatal damage.
 When you are reduced to 0 hit points or would be killed outright, roll all your remaining charge dice (or one if you have none remaining).
 Any effects that would kill you are nullified, your hit points are set to the rolled total (or your maximum hit points if the total would put you above your maximum) instead of 0 and all negative conditions affecting you are removed.
 After one minute, you gain a level of exhaustion.
 Once you use this ability, you cannot do so again until you finish a long rest.

 ## Inventor Archetypes
+Inventors, while they share many common abilities, all eventually find obsessions.
+Parts of their skill-set that they focus on and constantly polish, tinker with, and improve.
+These are their archetypes.
 ### Gearhead
 The gearhead tinkers with a suit of clockwork armor adapted for themselves.
 Starting with a powered frame over which normal armor hangs and slowly growing more and more elaborate.